pranjut/houseauctioneer/README.md

 ## Postman

 ### A postman collection file is attached in the repo.
 This postman collection has all the requests for the urls that the web application serves.
+Here all the url are self explanatory.

 1. Install postman through Google Chrome extension or install it directly
 2. Import the json file